GrandZangoule/neurAloud/README.md

-# NeurAloud Web App
+# NeurAloud

-This repository hosts the live version of the NeurAloud app.
+This package includes the complete front-end for the NeurAloud web app.

-## Features
-- Sidebar navigation
-- TTS engine selector
-- Read queue
-- Web deployment ready